Kim suffers from dizziness due to inner ear nerve damage. She uses these methods to deal with symptoms and get on with her life.

 7. Retail therapy

-Following a tip, on a bad day I'll shop half an aisle at a time.
-This means going along looking only to the left (you may find the right easier), then work the other half of the aisle, again looking left.
-You therefore cut out a lot of side-to-side searching.
+Following a tip, on a bad day, I'll shop half an aisle at a time.
+This means going along looking only to the left (you may find the right easier), then working the other half of the aisle, again looking left.
+This way, you cut out a lot of side-to-side searching.

 Remind yourself that you'll feel better once you leave the shop.
 Use a trolley for support and concentrate on the items you're looking for.

 If you're going to a shopping mall, try to pick a quiet time of day.
 Wearing tinted spectacles may help if artificial lighting is a problem.